-- Service cost - Net interest on the net defined benefit liability or asset - Remeasurements of net defined benefit liability or asset
+- Service cost - Net interest on the net defined benefit liability or asset - Remeasurements of net defined benefit liability or asset consolidated statement of income.

-Service costs which include current service costs, past service costs and gains or losses on non-routine settlements are recognized as "Retirement benefits costs" under personnel costs in the consolidated statement of income.
 Past service costs are recognized when plan amendment or curtailment occurs.
 These amounts are calculated periodically by independent qualified actuaries.
 Net interest on the net defined benefit liability or asset is the change during the period in the net defined benefit liability or asset that arises from the passage of time which is determined by applying the discount rate based on government bonds to the net defined benefit liability or asset.
 Net interest on the net defined benefit liability or asset is recognized as "Interest income (expense)" in the consolidated statement of income.